-Plan a K-12 Campus Experience at RIT
+Plan a K-12 Campus Experience

-Identify Your Goal
+Identify your Goal

 The first step in planning your experience is understanding your goal for the day.
-Why are you choosing to bring your students to RIT?
+Why are you choosing to bring students to RIT?
 Is the goal general college exposure or are there other specific intentions for the visit?
-Is the visit intended to meet a specific requirement or your school or program?
+Is the visit intended to meet a specific requirement for your school or program?